What is Excel Grouped Bar Chart?

-Now insert CLUSTERED COLUMN CHART for this data.
+- Step 7: Now insert the CLUSTERED COLUMN CHART for this data.

 Step 8: Now you can see the X-Axis each zone different months comes together under a single group.
 In this chart, we need to make some formatting settings here.
 Select bar and press Ctrl + 1 which will open up the “Format Data Series” option to the right of the chart.

 Step 9: In this “Format Data Series,” option makes “Gap Width” to 0%.

 - Step 10: As we can see in the above image as soon as we make the “Gap Width” to 0% all the bars are combined together.
 Now with the same selection go to FILL option under “Format Data Series” and under this check, the box “Vary Colors by Point”.

 Since we have chosen “Vary Colors by Point,” each bar has changed to a different color.
 This is the procedure involved in creating a chart.

 Clustered Column Chart to Clustered Bar Grouped Chart

 The chart that we have already created can be changed from the “Clustered Column” to the “Clustered Bar” chart as well.
 Follow the below steps to change the chart type.

 - Step 1: Select the chart first.
 After the selection, we can see two new tabs opens up at the ribbon “Design” & “Format.”
 Go to “Design” and choose “Change Chart Type.”

 - Step 2: After we click on “Change Chart Type” we can see below window.

 - Step 3: In this, click on “Bar.”